 - 1 hour per week: Project team meetings (separate meetings outside Ambassadors team meetings to meet with specific project team to plan events)

-Students will be trained in key leadership and professional development skills from the UBC Sustainability Initiative’s Teaching, Learning & Research Office.
+Students will develop key sustainability competencies and will be trained in leadership and professional development skills from the UBC Sustainability Initiative’s (USI) Teaching, Learning & Student Engagement (TLSE) Office.
 Workshops will be held during meeting times and on key training days.
 There will also be on-going discussions on sustainability issues and topics during the weekly meetings.
 This is to ensure baseline knowledge about different UBC Sustainability resources.

-- Attend the Spring Welcome event— Monday, April 9, 2018 (please note that exams begin April 10th)
+- Attend the Spring Welcome event — Friday, April 5, 2019 (please note that exams begin April 8)

 - Weekly team meetings (these meetings will remain fixed on Tuesday unless discussed otherwise; Manager, Sustainability Student Engagement reserves the right to change the meeting time after consultation)

-- Attend the 2019 Spring Welcome event— to welcome new Ambassadors
+- Attend the 2020 Spring Welcome event — to welcome new Ambassadors

 A selected group of ambassadors may opt to work over the summer (May-August) to develop the program’s annual goals, commitments, and planning with the Manager, Sustainability Student Engagement and other UBC Sustainability staff.